narendrabokaro/gsk-old/README.md

   Notes :-

-  I used CDN javascript package for Vuejs application development so the application requires Active internet cocnnection and latest node version.
+  1. Used CDN javascript package for Vuejs application development so the application requires Active internet cocnnection and latest node version.
+  2. Used the Bootstrap library
+  3. Used In memory solution for storing data
+  4.